peter-noerlund/sky25a-levenshtein/docs/info.md

 You then store each bitvector at address `VECTORMAP + char * 2`.
 The bitvectors is stored in bit endian byte order.

-You then need to store the length in the word length register (`LENGTH`)

-And a mask with the length-th bit set to 1 (`1 << (length - 1)`) in the 16-bit mask register (address `MASK`) using bit endian byte order.

-And a VP value which is simly the first length bits set to 1 (`(1 << length) - 1`) in the 16-bit vp mast register (address `VP`) using big endian byte order.

-Finally, you store a `1` in the control register at address `CTRL`.
+Finally, you store the length in the `CTRL`register which will then initiate the accelerator

-The accelerator will now scan through the dictionary to find matches.

-To know when the algorithm is done, you poll the control register (`CTRL`) at a regular interval until the least significant bit bit is 0.
+To know when the algorithm is done, you poll the control register (`CTRL`) at a regular interval until the most significant bit is 0.

 You can then read out the levenshtein distance at address `DISTANCE` and the index of the word in the dictionary which was the best match at `INDEX` (big endian).